 Sarah L Bulloch, PhD is a senior associate of Qualitative Data Analysis Services and teaching fellow at the CAQDAS Networking Project at the University of Surrey, UK.
 Sarah has expertise in both qualitative and quantitative analysis techniques and has applied them in academic, public sector, private and third sector contexts.
 Her current work and research centres around enabling others to apply research methods, and the digital tools to support them, in a meaningful, robust and flexible way.
 Sarah first used CAQDAS packages in 2006 and started teaching them in 2010.

 About Qualitative Data Analysis Services

 QDA Services provide tailored and flexible training, consultancy, coaching and analysis for qualitative and mixed-methods researchers.
 We specialize in facilitating high-quality analysis through the powerful use of digital tools.
 Our website provides information about our work, including our pedagogy - the Five-Level QDA method, which underpins the way we think about, undertake and teach methods and tools.

 Website and registration:

-Frameworks for Research and Research Designs, Mixed Methods Data Handling and Data Analysis, ICT and Software, NVivo
+Qualitative Data Handling and Data Analysis, Mixed Methods Data Handling and Data Analysis, ICT and Software, NVivo

 Related publications and presentations: